More twisting

 AY430

 This lesson is a fun rolling lesson.
-As you experiment with turning the toe bones to turn leg, you can bring the knees further and further away.
-It’s amazing how the bones start to turn further.
+As you experiment with turning the toe bones to turn the leg, you can bring the knees farther and farther away.
+It’s amazing how the bones start to turn more and more.

 Then you bring the foot to your thigh, hold both feet, and eventually swing up and swap legs and come up to sit.
 I know, it sounds complicated, but it’s actually really fun, as long as you stay safe and don’t force.
 Play with the movement and see how much you improve.
 Perfection is not the goal.